codepath/android_guides/Google-Cloud-Messaging.md

 ### Create a InstanceID ListenerService

 According to this Google official [documentation](https://developers.google.com/instance-id/guides/android-implementation), the instance ID server issues callbacks periodically (i.e. 6 months) to request apps to refresh their tokens.
 To support this possibility, we need to extend from `InstanceIDListenerService` to handle token refresh changes.
-We should create a file called `MyInstanceIDListenerService.java` that will override this base method and launch an intent service for `RegistrationIntentService` to fetch the token:
+We should create a file called `MyInstanceIDListenerService.java` that will send this token to our back-end:

 ```java
 public class MyInstanceIDListenerService extends FirebaseInstanceIdService {